Skew-Fit: State-Covering Self-Supervised Reinforcement Learning: Acknowledgement

 We see in \Figref{fig:sim-results} that Skew-Fit significantly outperforms prior methods both in terms of task performance and sample complexity.
 The most common failure mode for prior methods is that the goal distributions collapse, resulting in the agent learning to reach only a fraction of the state space, as shown in \autoref{fig:offline-sk-real}.
 For comparison, additional samples of $\pg$ when trained with and without \METHOD are shown in \autoref{sec:vae-dump}.
 Those images show that without \METHOD, $\pg$ produces a small, non-diverse distribution for each environment: the object is in the same place for pickup, the puck is often in the starting position for pushing, and the door is always closed.
 In contrast, \METHOD proposes goals where the object is in the air and on the ground, where the puck positions are varied, and the door angle changes.

-The effect of these goal choices can be seen by visualizing more example rollouts for RIG and \METHOD.
-Due to space constraints, these visuals are in \Figref{fig:example_rollouts} in \autoref{sec:vae-dump}.
-The figure shows that RIG only learns to reach states close to the initial position, while \METHOD learns to reach the entire state space.
-A quantitative comparison of the various methods on the pickup task can be seen in \Figref{fig:exploration_pickups}, which gives the cumulative total exploration pickups for each method.
+We can see the effect of these goal choices by visualizing more example rollouts for RIG and \METHOD.
+These visuals, shown in \Figref{fig:example_rollouts} in \autoref{sec:vae-dump}, show that RIG only learns to reach states close to the initial position, while \METHOD learns to reach the entire state space.
+For a quantitative comparison, \Figref{fig:exploration_pickups} shows the cumulative total exploration pickups for each method.
 From the graph, we see that many methods have a near-constant rate of object lifts throughout all of training. \METHOD is the only method that significantly increases the rate at which the policy picks up the object during exploration, suggesting that only \METHOD sets goals that encourage the policy to interact with the object.